Seven Non-Obvious Lessons About Post-Merger Integrations

 1. Get on top of the cross-functional programs early.

-Integrations at the department level are obvious: every team will know the work it needs to do.
-It’s the cross-functional programs, though, that you need to stay on top of.
-These typically contribute the most to synergies, but they are not always easy to spot and the fact that they are cross functional makes them harder to do.
-By way of example, the goal of “consolidating CRMs” isn’t an IT/tech project—it’s a lead-to-order program.
-You can’t consolidate systems without aligning the GTM funnels and processes, which means Marketing, Sales, CS need to work with technology teams (perhaps both internal IT and client-facing engineers!).
+Integrations at the department level are the obvious place to start.
+Every team will need to figure out the new org chart and how to integrate the work it needs to do.
+It’s the cross-functional programs, though, that often make or break synergy achievement.
+The challenge is that these are often unique to the company and require creating horizontal programs that don’t exist in the standard playbook.
+The fact that they are cross functional makes them harder to do.
+By way of example, the goal of “consolidating CRMs” isn’t an IT/tech project — it’s a lead-to-order program.
+You can’t consolidate systems without aligning the GTM funnels and processes, which means Marketing, Sales, CS need to work with technology teams which consist usually of internal IT and client-facing engineers.

 2. Tech mergers are harder than they look.

 On paper, it is easy to justify the mothballing of one platform or system when the merger results in two systems doing essentially the same thing: you consolidate to save money.
+The reality is often not as simple.
+The two companies will invariably have taken different approaches or have different functionality for legitimate reasons, and neither can be summarily axed because they support revenue.

 The “logical” approach is to take the best of both.
 But that means you now must (re)build existing functionality into the go-forward system.
 That takes time and creates delay and perhaps frustration and uncertainty for clients.
 Or you can just tell the clients/users you’re removing functionality.
 That may lead to churn.
+Then there are the preferences engineers have (and occasionally visceral connections) with certain ways of doing things.

 3. Cost synergies are controllable.
 Revenue synergies are not.